steunix/passweaver-api/docs/index.md

 PassWeaver API is **stateless** and **sessionless** and uses SHA-512 signed JWTs for authentication; JWT signing key is randomly generated every time the application is started.

 A JWT is returned on successful login, and it must be provided in all subsequent calls - until it expires - in requests header as an "Authorization bearer".

+Currently there is no support for token renewal.

 ### Responses